 Campaign of Conquest of India

 The Japanese government conquered the Andaman and Nicobar Islands and handed over their rule to this provisional government.
 Subhas Bose went there in December 1943 and there he unfurled the tricolor flag.
 In Rangoon, the capital of the Provisional Government became the command of the Azad Hind Fauj.

 On 4 February 1944, Subhash Brigade moved from Rangoon to the hills of Arakan.
 The Azad Hind Fauj fought against the British in Burma and badly defeated a contingent of British forces on the Arakan front.
 After winning the Arakan front, the Azad Hind Fauj moved forward and entered the border of India.

-Kohima was captured with the help of Japan and the Azad Hind Fauj hoisted the tricolor flag of India on the Naga hill.
+Kohima was captured with the help of Japan and the Azad Hind Fauj hoisted the tricolor flag of India on Naga Hill.
 The Azad Hind Fauj, full of enthusiasm, soon surrounded Imphal.
-The date of attack on Imphal was fixed as 7 April 1944.
-Imphal victory was estimated in three weeks, but the situation changed when heavy rains started, on the other hand the situation of World War II also started changing.
+The date of the attack on Imphal was fixed as 7 April 1944.
+Imphal victory was estimated in three weeks, but the situation changed when heavy rains started, on the other hand, the situation of World War II also started changing.

 The enthusiastic soldiers and officers of the Azad Hind Fauj were filled with the spirit of patriotism and were eager to enter India.
 But soon the situation of World War II started changing, Japan was defeated in many places in East Asia.
 The defeat of Japan ruined the plans of the Azad Hind Fauj.
 Netaji Bose died when an airplane crashed while en route to Tokyo.
 The world usually did not believe this incident.